dy/slidy/README.md

 * Image slider.
 Use swiper, dragdealer or alike to create huge thumbs.
 Slidy is conceptually bound to value and it’s range.
 Slidy is (almost) single-purpose value slider.
 * Content scroller.
 You can use slidy as a scrollbar, but scrolling content is not slidy’s duty.
 * Range slider.
-It doesn’t paint range or any other visual region, because it is domain-specific data, and it is farmed out to user to interpret set of point values.
+Slidy doesn’t paint range or any other visual region, because it is domain-specific data, and interpreting slidy input value[s] is farmed out to user.
 Slider just provides reliable mechanism of input.

 [![NPM](https://nodei.co/npm/slidy.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/slidy/)